James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 ---

 Deep recursive thoughts and subconscious operators like `REM` and `DELEGATE` might help for making the agent to think for itself, becoming conscious.

 ---

+Tornado cash is for crypto mixing and now it is public archive.
+Alternatives are:

+- Aztec zk.money
+- Monero 0xTIP
+- Messier 87
+- Cyclone Protocol
+- RenBridge

+---

+Use vimgolf for collecting vim usage data to train cybergod, however the cli sucks and requires learning the javascript request headers from browser.

+---